 c.
-1600, "one who studies and resolves cases of conscience," from French casuiste (17c.) or Spanish casuista (the French word also might be from Spanish), Italian casista, all from Latin casus (see case (n.1)) in its Medieval Latin sense "case of conscience."
+1600, "one who studies and resolves cases of conscience," from French casuiste (17c.) or Spanish casuista (the French word also might be from Spanish), Italian casista, all from Latin casus "case" (see case (n.1)) in its Medieval Latin sense "case of conscience."
 Often since 17c. in a sinister or contemptuous sense "over-subtle reasoner, sophist."
 Related: Casuistic; casuistical; casuistically.

 Web design and development by MaoningTech.